Policy Brief

 However, no proposals for new economic instruments were brought forward in 2022 to be included in the Government Plan 2023.

 The Roadmap refers to a “long-term financing strategy” (LTFS) to be brought forward in 2023 for inclusion in the Government Plan 2024.
-The Government Plan does have a section under this heading.
+The Government Plan did have a section under this heading.
 However, it is not a strategy but rather “the principles under which detailed proposals for financing will be developed”.
 In summary these are -

 1. The LTFS will work fairly for all Islanders - just transition, polluter pays and intergenerational equity.